Oswego Harbor West Pierhead Light

 Oswego Harbor West Pierhead Lighthouse is an active aid to navigation located off the coast of Oswego, New York.
 It was built in 1934 to replace an earlier light constructed in 1880.
 It stands at the end of a 2000 ft breakwater at mouth of Oswego River, extending 1/2 mi out onto Lake Ontario.
 It is accessible by boat or from land over the abutting breakwater.
-It is not open to the public.
+It is open to the public for tours during the summer.
 It is owned by the City of Oswego and operated by the United States Coast Guard.
 It is listed on the National Register of Historic Places.

 History

 The original lighthouse on the location was constructed in 1889 when the second breakwater for the harbor was built.
 This light stood until 1934 when the present lighthouse was constructed.
 In 1936 an attached one story keeper's quarters was added.

 On December 4, 1942, a boat used to transfer keepers of the light capsized during a change of keepers.
 Six coast guardsmen died in this incident.
-The station remained manned until 1968 when it was automated.
+The station remained staffed until 1968 when it was automated.